clayton-iliquin/software-MetalurgIA/readme.md

 ![Metalurg_app](https://i.imgur.com/zKid8s0.png)
 # MetalurgIA Software

-This is an Open Source Software focus in Metallurgical applications, the object is to made a web app that can made very useful analisis, balances, simulations and reports for free no dependen from an desktop app.
+This is an Open Source Software focus on Metallurgical applications, the object is to make a web app that can make very useful analysis, balances, simulations and reports for free no dependence from a desktop app.

 - [MetalurgIA Software](#metalurgia-software)
   - [Usage](#usage)